toralf/tor-relays/README.md

 ### Metrics

 If a Prometheus server is configured (e.g. `prometheus_server: "1.2.3.4"`) then it is allowed in the firewall to scrape Tor metrics.
-An Nginx is deployed to encrypt the metrics data on transit.
+An Nginx is used to encrypt the metrics data on transit, using certificates from a self-signed CA.
-A firewall rule allows only the Prometheus server ip address as an inbound.
+A firewall rule allows only the Prometheus server ip address as an inbound to a VPS.
-No HTTP BasicAuth is therefore needed.

 A _Prometheus node exporter_ is installed by defining `prometheus_node_exporter: true`.
 Configure a randomly choosen `metrics_port` (using `seed_metrics` similar to `seed_address`)